Vanille-N/website/data/treebor/src/protectors.md

 > <span class="sbnote">
 **[Note: Stacked Borrows]**
-This is a loss of potential optimization compared to Stacked Borrows which does allow spurrious writes but it is necessary if we want the previous `copy_nonoverlapping` example to be allowed.
+This is a loss of potential optimization compared to Stacked Borrows which does allow spurious writes but it is necessary if we want the previous `copy_nonoverlapping` example to be allowed.
 </span>